xyeras/AnimalFarm/README.md

 # AnimalFarm
 The purpose of this project is to create an application to record agricultural activity.
+The project has two separate stages.
+The first stage unfolds in CSCI 150 which was from August 2017 - December 2017.
+The second stage unfolds in CSCI 152 which is from January 2018 - May 2018.

+CSCI 152 Stage Details:
+Lab (M: 11 AM - 12:50 PM)
+**We will be conntinuing with where we left off in stage 2

+Essential Features:

-CSCI 150 Project
+CSCI 150 Stage Details:
 Lab 2 (4:30 PM - 5:20 PM)

 Essential features: write in table sheets, make notificaton alerts, search by fields, ability to add or drop fields, great user interface